nchaigne/dhcperfcli/INSTALL.md

 ## Prerequisites

-Building *dhcperfcli* requires recent sources of FreeRADIUS version 4.0.x.
+Building *dhcperfcli* requires recent sources of FreeRADIUS version 4.0.x (`master` branch).
 Note that this version is currently in development.
 It's alright.
 We're using FreeRADIUS libraries.
 They just work fine.

 Instructions on how to build FreeRADIUS is available on their wiki : https://wiki.freeradius.org/building/home